 109260L5 UoC Perform ance Re quiremer nts Assess credit and f inancial strength of borrowers and A pplication n Behavi iours Conducting risk assessment on credit application.
-This applies to risk assessment using in-depth analysis on individual applications which usually cover loans involving significant amount such as project finance, corporate finance, aircraft financing, and general enterprise banking loan products, etc. Level: 5 Credit: 4 Calculate amount to be allocated to loan loss reserve and capital charges based on default probability, loss levels, etc. Provide recommendations regarding the affordability to enterprise clients and propose long-term, mid-term and short-term financing solutions.
+This applies to risk assessment using in-depth analysis on individual applications which usually cover loans involving significant amount such as project finance, corporate finance, aircraft financing, and general enterprise banking loan products, etc. Level: 5 Credit: 4 Calculate amount to be allocated to loan loss reserve and capital charges based on default probability, loss levels, etc. Provide recommendations regarding the affordability to enterprise clients and propose long term, mid-term and short-term financing solutions.
 Compute clients' ability to repay loan, estimate time for debt repayment given amount of debt, interest rates, and available funds.
 Recommend approval (with or without conditions(s))/rejection on loan application and approved loan size with justification provided.
 Provide justification for approval on application violating credit risk policy or lending criteria.
-Module (M) Submodules(S) Content eserve y, long- ate d. on M3S1 Bank Products and Credit Facility Structure for Large and Complex Clients -Bank products -Financial solutions customization -Credit facility structure -Collateral valuation and loan risk -Pricing and affordability -Evaluation of credit acquisition X X M3S2 Consultation, Presentation, Negotiation and Code of Ethics -Overview of code of ethics, behavioural knowledge, and skills -Consultation process -Presentation process -Negotiation process
+Module (M) Submodules(S) Content eserve ty, long- ions. ate, . ф n M3S1 Bank Products and Credit Facility Structure for Large and Complex Clients -Bank products -Financial solutions customization -Credit facility structure -Collateral valuation and loan risk -Pricing and affordability -Evaluation of credit acquisition X X M3S2 Consultation, Presentation, Negotiation and Code of Ethics -Overview of code of ethics, behavioural knowledge, and skills -Consultation process -Presentation process -Negotiation process of Ethics -Negotiation process -Negotiation process

-109257L5 With the state of UoC Perfo Requirem nent Structure the credit facility Knowledg ge Application terms and condition the bank.
-This appl individual and/or gr such as corporate fir solutions, aircraft and al on credit facility which specify the detailed ons for submission to the approving authority of plies to loan application which requires group assessment and involves significant amount finance, lease-based/asset-based financing and ship financing, machinery and equipment finance and syndicated loans.
+109257L5 Wilder S Wilder of Submou UoC Perfo Requirem nent Structure the credit facility Knowledg ge - Application Preparing proposal on credit facility which specify the detailed terms and conditions for submission to the approving authority of the bank.
+This applies to loan application which requires individual and/or group assessment and involves significant amount such as corporate finance, lease-based/asset-based financing solutions, aircraft and ship financing, machinery and equipment financing, project finance and syndicated loans.
+Level: 5 Credit: 4 Comprehend the theories and concepts related to corporate credit management in order to assess this of loan application.
 Demonstrate professional knowledge in corporate loan financing by applying it to evaluate factors affecting default risks and assess the impact on loan applications.
 Possess knowledge in different enterprise banking loan products of the bank and apply it to evaluate and compare the features of them in order to judge the suitability of loan applicants.
 Identify clients' purposes and objectives for the loan by evaluating relevant information.
 Interpret and analyse financial information submitted (e.g. financial statements) to determine financial standing of applicants.
 Conduct financial analysis on the business such as income growth, quality/competency of management and market share to determine expected profitability of the business thus the repayment abilities of applicants.
 Perform assessment on the specific projects or asse which require financing, analyse cash flow to be generated and valuation of assets in order to have a more accurate assessment on the risks involved.
-Module (M) Submodules (S) Content concepts related to in order to assess the ate 'S loan ing ate idge he mitted al h as ement ıbility or assets to be have a ved.
+Module (M) Submodules (S) Content to the ate 'S I loan ing ate idge he mitted al h as ement ıbility or assets to be have a ved.
 M3S1 Bank Products and Credit Facility Structure for Large and complex Clients -Bank products -Financial solutions customization -Credit facility structure -Collateral valuation and loan risk -Pricing and affordability -Evaluation of credit acquisition X M3S2 Consultation, Presentation, Negotiation and Code of Ethics -Overview of code of ethics, behavioural knowledge, and skills -Consultation process -Presentation process -Negotiation process